getslash/slash/doc/plugins.rst

 Plugin Activation
 -----------------

-Plugins are activated via :func:`shakedown.plugins.manager.activate <.plugins.PluginManager.activate>`.
+Plugins are activated via :func:`slash.plugins.manager.activate <.plugins.PluginManager.activate>`.
 During the activation all hook methods get registered to their respective hooks, so any plugin containing an unknown hook will trigger an exception.

 Activating plugins from command-line is usually done with the ``--with-`` prefix.
-For example, to activate a plugin called ``test-plugin``, you can pass ``--with-test-plugin`` when running ``shake run``.
+For example, to activate a plugin called ``test-plugin``, you can pass ``--with-test-plugin`` when running ``slash run``.

 Also, since some plugins can be activated from other locations, you can also override and deactivate plugins using ``--without-X`` (e.g. ``--without-test-plugin``).